bhawna288/Search_engine_project/README.md

 # Search_engine_project
-It's a search engine to show all the relevent documents ids from the colletion((like Wikipedia article collection)). and in a order of more relevent document to less relevent.
+It's a search engine to show all the relevant documents ids from the collection((like Wikipedia article collection)).
+And in order of more relevant documents to less relevant.